pacak/cargo-show-asm/README.md

 ```

 `--callers-of` takes one required parameter - a regexp pattern of a function
-and one optional - how deep that call might be: `--callers-of panic 0` will
+and one optional - how deep that call might be:

-list only functions that have "panic" in their own name, `--callers-of panic 1`
+- `--callers-of panic 0` - will list only functions that have "panic" in their
+  own name.

-- this adds any functions that call functions with "panic" in their name (this
+- `--callers-of panic 1` - this adds any functions that call functions with
-includes any panics from `core`).
+  "panic" in their name (this includes any panics from `core`).

 # JSON output